storeman-developers/harbour-storeman-installer/README.md

 * Preferrably disable "Allow untrusted software" again.
 * Tap on the "Storeman Installer" icon on the device's app grid ("launcher") and wait until the Storeman installation finishes - the "Storeman Installer" icon should be replaced by the icon of Storeman proper, even though the icons look the same, their text is different.
 * The Storeman Installer is automatically removed ("uninstalled") when Storeman is being installed.

+### Important notes

+* If you have any troubles with installing, removing or updating packages after a SailfishOS upgrade, try running `devel-su pkcon refresh` in the terminal app.
+* Before software can be built for a SailfishOS release at the SailfishOS-OBS, Jolla must create a corresponding "download on demand (DoD)" OBS-repository.
+It often takes some time after a new "general availability (GA)" SailfishOS release is published before the corresponding "DoD" repository is being made available, during which installing or updating Storeman by the Storeman Installer or Storeman's self-updating on a device with the new SailfishOS release already installed will fail; consequently this is always the case during the "closed beta (cBeta)" and "early access (EA)" phases of a new SailfishOS release.
+Hence one has to either manually set the last prior SailfishOS GA release in the SailfishOS:Chum GUI application or manually download and install or update Storeman built for the last prior SailfishOS GA release, then.
+* Disclaimer: Storeman and Storeman Installer may still have flaws, kill your kittens or break your SailfishOS installation!
+Although this is very unlikely after years of testing by many users, new flaws may be introduced in any release (as for any software).
+Be aware, that the license you implicitly accept by using Storeman excludes any liability.